-There is potential for effects on views but as the proposed extension is to the east of the substation, this would not be immediately visible to local residents, screened as it would be by the existing the Converter Station.
+There is potential for effects on views but as the proposed extension is to the north of the substation, this would not be immediately visible to local residents, screened as it would be by the existing substation and the Converter Station.

-As a result, it is anticipated that risks to landscape and visual receptors would be of low risk.
+As a result, it is anticipated that risks to landscape and visual receptors would be of low to moderate risk.